Deploying the Native Node with AWS AMI¶

 The

-specifies the generated API token for theNode deployment/Deployment
+$WALLARM_TOKEN(or<API_TOKEN>) specifies the API token for theNode deployment/Deploymentusage type. -

 After deploying the node, the next step is to apply the Wallarm code to your API management platform or service in order to route traffic to the deployed node.